Lista

-The name Lista is derived from the Norwegian word lista which means "edge" or "rim".
-From 1662 until 1919, Vest-Agder county was named "Lister og Mandals amt", signifying the significance of the area.
-(The name Lista was misunderstood by Danish clerks as a plural form and therefore written with the plural ending -er.)

 History

 The municipality of Vanse was established on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1835 census, the municipality had a population of 4,213.
 On 1 January 1903, an area with 99 inhabitants was transferred from Vanse to the neighboring town of Farsund.
 Again in 1948, another area with 64 inhabitants was transferred from Lista to the town of Farsund.
 During the 1960s, there were many major municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1965, the municipalities of Lista, Herad, and Spind were merged with the town of Farsund to create a new, larger municipality of Farsund.
 Prior to the merger, Lista had a population of 4,544.